regiregi22/RaspiNail/raspibolt_55_explorer.md

   $ sudo journalctl -f -u btcrpcexplorer
   ```

-* You can now access your own BTC RPC Explorer from within your local network by browsing to <http://raspibolt.local:3002> (or your equivalent ip address).
+* You can now access your own BTC RPC Explorer from within your local network by browsing to <http://RaspiNail.local:3002> (or your equivalent ip address).

 ### Remote access over Tor (optional)

 Do you want to access your personal block explorer remotely?
-You can easily do so by adding a Tor hidden service on the RaspiBolt and accessing the BTC RPC Explorer with the Tor browser from any device.
+You can easily do so by adding a Tor hidden service on the RaspiNail and accessing the BTC RPC Explorer with the Tor browser from any device.

 * Add the following three lines in the section for "location-hidden services" in the `torrc` file.
   Save and exit.